The Sentiment Filter works only for conversations in English, German, French, Portuguese, Dutch, Spanish, Polish and Italian.

 We use state-of-the-art Natural Language Processing models to assign sentiment to customer messages.

-Our data shows that sentiment strongly correlates with CSAT values i.e. negative conversations tend to get lower CSAT values.
-This makes the sentiment filter an efficient tool for learning which kind of conversations result in unsatisfied customers.
+Our data shows that sentiment strongly correlates with survey feedback values i.e. negative conversations tend to get lower feedback survey values.
+This makes the sentiment filter an efficient tool for learning which kind of conversations results in unsatisfied customers.

-Of course no machine learning model is perfect and the quality of the output is dependent on the type of text.
-If the message contains production code, long sequences of numbers or letters, and other non-word text, this all makes it harder for the machine to properly process the input which can lead to an inaccurate judgement.
+Of course, no machine learning model is perfect and the quality of the output is dependent on the type of text.
+If the message contains production code, long sequences of numbers or letters, and other non-word text, this all makes it harder for the machine to properly process the input which can lead to an inaccurate judgment.